NHMDenmark/NHMDlabelreader/README.md

 pip install --upgrade pip
 pip install -r requirements.txt
 ```
-The binary wheels in the pypi repository of the current version 2.2.0 of zxing-cpp has a problem and must be
+The binary wheels in the pypi repository of the current version 2.2.0 of [zxing-cpp](https://github.com/zxing-cpp/zxing-cpp) has a problem and must therefore be
 build from the source code package by
 ```sh
 pip uninstall zxing-cpp